Skip to main content

 Popular posts from this blog

-As British Citizen , Do I Need Visa Philippines ?
+As British Citizen , Do I Need Visa India ?

-As British Citizen , Do I Need Visa Philippines ?
+As British Citizen , Do I Need Visa India ?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
-If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
+If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory to which you’re travelling.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-Visas You can enter the Philippines without a visa for an initial period of 30 days.
-You can also get a tourist visa from the ...
+Visas You’ll need to get a visa before travelling to India.
+You can find further information about how to apply on the Indian High Commissio...

-As A British Citizen Do I Need Visa Canada?
+As A British Citizen Do I Need Visa Sri Lanka ?

-As A British Citizen Do I Need Visa Canada ?
+As A British Citizen Do I Need Visa Sri Lanka ?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-Visas British Citizens don’t usually need a visa to visit Canada for short periods, but you’ll need to get an Electronic Travel Authorisation before you...
+Visas You will need a visa to enter Sri Lanka.
+You can get a short stay visa online at: Electronic Travel Authority (ETA). .
+Tourist visas are no...